-• 5.1.12: The ALC wishes to advise the FVRD that any zoning amendment applications affecting ALR lands (either directly or adjacent) should be circulated to the ALC for review and comment, even if the zoning amendment application is related to an ALC decision. • 5.1.13: The ALC requests the following edits in order to achieve consistency with its new regulations: o The removal of soil or placing of fill on land in AGRICULTURAL areas shall be undertaken in accordance with the Agricultural Land Reserve Use, Subdivision and the bylaws of the Fraser Valley Regional District. • 5.1.14: The ALC requests the following edits in order to achieve consistency with its new regulations:
+• 5.1.12: The ALC wishes to advise the FVRD that any zoning amendment applications 5 affecting ALR lands (either directly or adjacent) should be circulated to the ALC for r review and comment, even if the zoning amendment application is related to an ALC decision. • 5.1.13: The ALC requests the following edits in order to achieve consistency with its 5 new regulations: 5 o The removal of soil or placing of fill on land in AGRICULTURAL areas shall be 2 undertaken in accordance with the Agricultural Land Reserve Use, Subdivision and Procedure Regulation ALCA, the ALR General Regulation, the ALR Use Regulation, and the bylaws of the Fraser Valley Regional District. • 5.1.14: The ALC requests the following edits in order to achieve consistency with its 5 new regulations: o Agri-tourism uses may be supported provided that parking and servicing needs can be